5G-Super-Blue-Print/KubeArmor-SEDIMENT-Demo/README.md

 Next we will run Sediment Containers & KubeArmor as a systemd process.

+> You will find detailed documentation for running sediment containers in sediment folder.
+It also contains required container image.

 ### Installation KubeArmor, kArmor and Discovery Engine

 * **KubeArmor Installation:**